migueldeicaza/TensorFlowSharp/README.md

 this is the command I used:

     bazel build -c opt //tensorflow/cc:libtensorflow.so

+If you want debug symbols for Tensorflow, while debugging the binding:

+    bazel build -c opt //tensorflow/cc:libtensorflow.so

 You will need this library to be in the same directory as the executable that you will be testing.